-Santa Barbara Construction Accident Attorney
+Santa Barbara Construction Accident Attorneys

 - Electric Shocks – Shocks from machines that are used improperly or poorly maintained can result in serious injuries.
 All construction personnel must be trained before being allowed to use machines at a worksite, and all devices must be maintained and checked for problems or defects regularly.